vuejs/v2.vuejs.org/src/v2/guide/components-custom-events.md

 ></text-document>
 ```

-For convenience, we offer a shorthand for this pattern with the `.sync` modifier:
+For convenience, Vue offers a shorthand for this pattern with the `.sync` modifier:

 ```html
 <text-document v-bind:title.sync="doc.title"></text-document>